• Skip to primary navigation

 Variations

 Pasta - This recipe works well with spaghetti because the sauce is made up of olive oil and lemon juice, so it clings well to thin pasta link spaghetti.
+Tagliatelle and fettuccine also work well.
 However, if you wanted to keep this budget friendly and just use what you have, then any pasta shapes will work.

 Herbs - This is a great way to use whatever herbs you have.
 We think basil and parsley work best with the lemon and garlic.
 But, we have also used coriander, mint and chives before too.

-Cheese - This is vegan as it is, however if you wanted to add some cheese, then you could stir some grated Parmesan in to it.
+Cheese - This is vegan as it is, however if you wanted to add some cheese, then you could stir some grated Parmesan cheese into it.
 Crumbled creamy goats cheese or feta are delicious too.

 Protein - We don't think that this garlic spaghetti is lacking without meat, however if you wanted to give it a protein boost then you could add some leftover roast chicken.
 It's also really nice with leftovers from our honey and garlic salmon.
 If you wanted to add some vegetarian protein, then some chickpeas or butter beans work well.